jerostax/Node-React_Emaily_App/README.md

 ```
 note: Here we want to do a post request to the backend server because we want to send the information to it (we havent define the route handler yet but it's gonna be /api/stripe)

+- Now let's make sure it get called whenever we got a token from the stripe checkout form.
+In the Payments.js component, import connect and all the actions, then wire up the connect helper and finaly update the token arrow fx to call our action creator